square/square-nodejs-sdk/doc/api/o-auth.md

 Authorization: Client APPLICATION_SECRET
 ```

-Replace `APPLICATION_SECRET` with the application secret on the OAuth
+Replace `APPLICATION_SECRET` with the application secret on the **OAuth**
-page for your application on the Developer Dashboard.
+page for your application in the Developer Dashboard.

 :information_source: **Note** This endpoint does not require authentication.